nhselect/cypmh-index/content/rapid-access/snapshot-of-accredited-short-courses-in-cyp-mental-health.md

 updatedAt: 2022-10-25T13:44:14.302Z
 profile: |-
   - I am a **Healthcare professional**
-  - I am looking to enhance my knowledge and CPD in CYP mental health by **completing an e-learning package that will give me a certificate**
+  - I am looking to enhance my knowledge and CPD in CYP mental health by **completing an elearning package that will give me a certificate**
 primaryResources:
   - 581
   - 162